 The Power of a Creative Economy

-The traditional art forms are documented and publications are developed of print and multimedia content, which help tradition bearers to learn, practice and innovate.
-IP instruments like Geographical Indications and code of ethics for community art are used for promotion and establishing artists' rights.
+We create documentation of the traditional art forms, and publish print and multimedia content, which help tradition bearers to learn, practice and innovate.
+Intellectual property instruments like Geographical Indications and a code of ethics for community art are used for promoting and establishing artists' rights.

 The Key to Banglanatak's Success with Sustainable Development